alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

      `arr` and `y` is of the same type, compilers can't rule out the possibility that `arr` and `y` refer to a common memory location.
   1. In the `short`'s version, it is added at `3c`, meaning that the calculation is performed only once, before the loop.
-This is because per C standard `arr` and `y` are not of compatible types, so that they can't be referring to the same memory location.
+This is because per the C standard `arr` and `y` are not of compatible types, so that they can't be referring to the same memory location.

 - This rule has another very significant implication.
 There has long been a pain point in C that we don't have a proper `byte` type.
-Typically people might use `uint8_t` as a more self-explanatory alternative of `byte` or use the more common `unsigned char` type.
+Typically people might use `uint8_t` as a more self-explanatory alternative to `byte` or use the more common `unsigned char` type.
   - Using `uint8_t` is, strictly speaking, a violation of the strict aliasing rule.
 As 6.3.1.4 of [C11][1] provides, the standard-complain way to access a variable must be done via either a "compatible" type or a character type.
-    Usint `uint8_t` to access memory with known data type could lead to undefined behaviors.
+    Using `uint8_t` to access memory with known data type could lead to undefined behaviors.
-  - Paragraph 15 of section 6.2.5 of [C11][1] stipualtes that types `char`,
+  - Paragraph 15 of section 6.2.5 of C111 stipulates that types `char`,
     `signed char`, and `unsigned char` are collectively called the _character types_.